 - Facts on File: Weekly world news digest

-- Hutchison Chronology of World History: Prehistoric times to 2005.
+- Hutchinson Chronology of World History: Prehistoric times to 2005.

 - The Timetables of History: A Historical linkage of People and Events: print only (Bennett: D 11 G78 2005)